-Fitbit occasionally releases free feature enhancements and bug fixes for your tracker through firmware updates.
-For details about each update, see What has changed in the latest tracker update?
-If you're looking for troubleshooting instructions, see I can't update my tracker.
+Fitbit occasionally releases free feature enhancements and bug fixes for your device through firmware updates.
+For details about each update, see What's changed in the latest Fitbit device update?
+If you're looking for troubleshooting instructions, see I can't update my Fitbit device.

-First make sure your tracker is charged, since a firmware update can take several minutes and is demanding on the battery.
-Be aware that if you update your tracker at midnight (when the tracker resets its data) you may see an inaccurate step count for 24 hours.
+Start charging your device before updating it, since a firmware update can take several minutes to an hour and is demanding on the battery.
+Note that if you update your device at midnight (when your step count resets) you may see an inaccurate step count for 24 hours.

-Choose a section below for steps on how to initiate the update.
+Choose a section below for steps on how to start the update.

-- Verify that the latest version of the Fitbit app is installed on your device.
+- Verify that the latest version of the Fitbit app is installed on your phone or tablet.

-- With your charged tracker nearby, open the Fitbit app.
+- With your charged watch or tracker nearby, open the Fitbit app.

-- Follow the prompts onscreen and keep the tracker close to the mobile device during the update.
-If the update is slow, don't remove your tracker from your account as a troubleshooting measure.
+- Follow the on-screen instructions and keep the device close to your phone, tablet, or computer during the update.
+Note that a firmware update may take up to an hour to complete.
+If the update is slow, don't remove your device from your account as a troubleshooting measure.

-- If the update process won't start or if it starts and then stops, see Why can't I update my tracker?
+- If the update process won't start or if it starts and then stops, see Why can't I update my Fitbit device?

-- If your tracker came with a wireless sync dongle, make sure its plugged into a USB port on your computer.
+- If your device came with a wireless sync dongle, make sure it's plugged into a USB port on your computer.

 - Click Open Main Menu...